willjasen/website/content/posts/entropy.md

 After one late night attempting to explain the laws of information entropy, I decided to write an article to sum it up (literally).

 We usually hear about entropy in regards to physics, in which it describes how random a physical system is.
 Newton’s Second Law of Thermodynamics states that a system’s entropy increases over time naturally, meaning that randomness is increased.
 Information entropy is a little different than physical entropy, though there are related aspects.
-Information entropy describes how random the information is, though its entropy does not naturally increases over time.
-Information entropy was first describe by Claude Shannon in 1948.
+Information entropy describes how random the information is, though its entropy does not naturally increase over time.
+Information entropy was first described by Claude Shannon in 1948.

 Shannon’s entropy equation is as follows: